Samodiva (folklore): History

+In Bulgaria, the current understanding of Samodivas currently stems from collections of folk tales and folk songs.
+Many of those were compiled in the 19th century, as part of the Revival efforts of Bulgarian intellectuals.
+The secondary literature on the topic of Samodiva is very limited.
+The folklore that has been collected and stored reflects only a fraction of the complex understanding that the character of the Samodiva entails, since the folktales have gone through numerous sieves, both during the writing stages of the folklore collections, and later on, as a result of the regime and ideology shifts of the Balkan Peninsula (See People's Republic of Bulgaria, Yugoslavia).

 Earliest written evidence of Samodivas dates back to the 13th century, where they presumably developed from Balkan traditions and myths.
 Researchers have also found influences from other Slavic folklore.
 It is widely believed that the image of the Samodiva and their behavior is actually based on ancient Thracian legends, especially those connected to the Cult of Orpheus, which included songs and dances performed by fire-priestesses.